dwyl/learn-devops/nodejs-digital-ocean-centos-dokku.md

 ```sh
 whois ademo.app | grep "Name Server"
 ```
-You should see something like this:
+You should see something like this: <br />
 ![image](https://user-images.githubusercontent.com/194400/40325923-69823cf6-5d35-11e8-808c-448bc510b03a.png)